Maneeeeesh/mca32019/README.md

 # DAA
-These notes can only help a student/ scholar to have betterunderstand the topic(s) in minimum words.
+These notes can only help a student/ scholar to have better understand of the topic(s) in minimum words.
 These notes are not a complete study.